 The Brother VC-500W: Best Color Label Printer for Small Business

-The Brother VC-500W is a thermal printer that uses ZINK technology to print in color.
+The Brother VC-500W is a thermal printer that uses ZINK technology to print in color, that’s why we believe it would be the best color label printer for your small business.
 This means that regular thermal labels won’t work with this printer, and you’ll need to buy special Brother CZ or CK ZINK labels which are more expensive than standard thermal labels.
 But being able to print in color also makes it more flexible for printing product labels, packaging, and even product photos.

 It prints labels and photos up to 2” wide and 17” long.
 This printer can print resolutions up to 313 DPI, making beautiful and clear labels for your products or packaging.

 It can connect wirelessly to your phone or tablet and is compatible with Windows and Mac.
 The smartphone app has many ready-made designs, fonts, and backgrounds you can use to design your product labels.

 Based on the bright color printing capabilities of the Brother VC-500W, we’ve given it the title of Best Color Label Printer for Small Business.